Anbudan Kushi: Plot

-Anbu, a young lad is a servant who works at Kushi's house.
+Anbu, a young lad, is a servant who works at Kushi's house.
 After a long time, Kushi comes back from Rajasthan to Chennai.
 She hopes to start studying fashion designing and work.
 However, her father Aditya Lal arranges her marriage to Sudhish, unaware that he is a criminal.
 Also Sudhish's sister, Maya, is seeking revenge for Aditya Lal killing her lover Shankar in 1996.
-Kushi secretly starts to study fashion designing. when Anbu finds out, he warns her about her father's anger.
+Kushi secretly starts to study fashion designing.
+When Anbu finds out, he warns her about her father's anger.
 Anbu is also a professional boxer, and he has a match against Kuttipuli.
-Maya and Sudhish persuade Kuttipuli to murder Anbu in the boxing ring and give him money.
-Then Naresh and Sudhish put sleeping pills in Anbu's drink and tells Kushi to give it to Anbu.
+Maya and Sudhish bribe Kuttipuli to murder Anbu in the boxing ring.
+Then Naresh and Sudhish put sleeping pills in Anbu's drink and tell Kushi to give it to Anbu.
 Not knowing that Anbu's drink was spiked, she gives it to Anbu and Anbu loses his game.
 At the hospital Anbu finds out that his drink was spiked, and he goes to Kushi's house and argues with Kushi.
 Aditya Lal overhears their conversation and calls out on Anbu's betrayal.

 For Kushi's marriage, Aditya Lal invites Anbu's family except Anbu.
 Kushi finds out Sudhish is a criminal and begs her father to cancel the wedding, but he refuses.
 Sudhish threatens Kushi not to say a word; otherwise, he will kill Aditya Lal.
 On the day of the wedding, Kushi runs away.
 She ends up at Anbu's home, when her family comes to take her back, she shows her thali and says she is married to Anbu.
 Kushi's father is outraged and hurts Anbu.
 Anbu is angry at Kushi for saying he married her.
 Anbu asks Kushi to leave soon so Kushi asks Anbu to give her a few months to solve her problems.

 Anbu and Kushi are childhood friends.
 Since childhood they never see eye to eye and are constantly fighting.
 After Kushi comes to Anbu's home and acts as Anbu's wife she gradually falls in love with Anbu.
 However, Anbu reminds Kushi that she will be going abroad for her studies soon.
 Anbu keeps saying that he only sees Kushi as his boss's daughter and a good friend.
 The rest of the story is about how Anbu solves his sister Selvi's marriage problems and accepts Kushi as his wife.